Qumulo/docs/administrator-guide/upgrading-qumulo-core/feature-log.md

 ## Qumulo Core 4.2.2
 {{page.varDownloadsRelnotes}}
 * Improved the appearance of spinners in the Qumulo Core Web UI
-* Made a failover procedure bug fix
+* Fixed a failover procedure issue

 ## Qumulo Core 4.2.1
 {{page.varDownloadsRelnotes}}